 Maguindanao’s Blue Lagoon

 There is a negative stigma hanging over Maguindanao; however, there are many undiscovered gems waiting to be discovered, one of which is the Blue Lagoon.
-The latter is a noteworthy addition to the lagoons you’d want to visit while traveling around the country.
+It is a noteworthy addition to the lagoons you’d want to visit while traveling around the country.
 This attraction has a bluish color and is near a bucolic town.

 This undeveloped destination still has its raw appeal, making it a must-visit for those who want to see nature at its most authentic.
 The water of the lagoon comes from a spring.
 The Blue Lagoon is also a source of potable water for the communities nearby.
 Despite being a source of drinking water, there are still people that swim in the lagoon.